SNOW WHITES

 from Kostroma

-based in Tbilisi
+photographed in Tbilisi

-‘Whenever I talk about home, what I mention a lot is the air, both outside and inside the apartment.
-I feel good when I can breathe in deeply.’
+“Whenever I talk about home, what I mention a lot is the air, both outside and inside the apartment.
+I feel good when I can breathe in deeply."

 from Saint Petersburg

-based in Barcelona
+photographed in Barcelona (self-portrait)